-- Mole crickets attack the base stem of the young tomato plants.
-They mainly attack plants during the early morning.
+- Mole crickets attack the base stem of young tomato plants.
+They mainly attack plants in the early morning.

-- They burrowing around the stem base and damage the roots, stems and lower leaves of the newly transplanted plants like cutworms.
+- They burrow around the stem base and damage the roots, stems, and lower leaves of the newly transplanted plants like cutworms.

-- Some biological control may be effective to control mole crickets attack.
+- Some biological control may be effective in controlling mole cricket’s attack.

 - Chemical treatment like imidacloprid works at the beginning stage.

-- The larvae of fruit worm moths start damaging the tomatoes from inside and often look normal from outside at the beginning stages.
+- The larvae of fruit worm moths start damaging the tomatoes from the inside and often look normal from the outside at the beginning stages.

-- The moths lay their eggs on fruits and the larvae do the rest.
-The larvae feed the tomatoes from inside and become mature.
+- The moths lay their eggs on fruits, and the larvae do the rest.
+The larvae feed the tomatoes from the inside and become mature.